Amanda Matthews: Career

-Matthews began her career as a painter and faculty member for the Louisville Visual Arts Association.
+Matthews is known for her award-winning work that honors women and celebrates diversity and inclusion.
+She began her career as a painter and faculty member for the Louisville Visual Arts Association.
 She founded Wild Honeysuckle Studio in 1998, which merged with Prometheus Bronze Foundry, LLC in 2009.

 Matthews received her first grant as part of the Sister Cities International program and travelled to Mainz, Germany in 2006 to represent the City of Louisville, Kentucky and the United States during the tenure of Mayor Jerry Abramson.
 She participated in the Kunst in der Stadt, Kuenstlerarbeiten Public Exhibition at Gutenbergplatz, Mainz, Germany.
 Fourteen artists, two artists each from seven countries, were selected to participate.
 Her work while in Mainz was a permanent gift to the City of Mainz, Germany from the City of Louisville, KY.
 Later that year, she participated in the Kentuckians for the Commonwealth Appalachian Mountain Witness Tour for Artists and Writers in the fall of 2006, which marked the beginning of her decades-long body of large scale bronze Dryads, titled Messengers.
 In 2007, on Earth Day, she completed a 210' long Ephemeral Environmental Sculpture Installation, called Water is Life for the Louisville Zoo, an AZA and AAM Museum, with the help of 20 volunteers.
 Diane Heilenman, Visual Arts Critic for the Courier Journal stated, "The work, 'Water is Life,' fits the context of all her sculptures and paintings, which are often about environmental issues."

 In 2015, she founded the Artemis Initiative, an IRS approved 501(c)(3) Public Charity.